sourcenetwork/defradb/README.md

 defradb client schema add -f users.gql
 ```

-Adding a schema will create a collection??? and generate the typed GraphQL endpoints for querying and mutation.
+Adding a schema will generate the typed GraphQL endpoints for querying and mutation.

 Find more examples of schema type definitions in the [examples/schema](examples/schema) folder.